HPCE/hpce-2018-cw3/readme.md

 Depending on your platform, you'll see between one and two orders of magnitude in difference between the two.
-I would reccommend using the binary format when not debugging, as otherwise your improvements in speed will be swamped by conversions.
+I would recommend using the binary format when not debugging, as otherwise your improvements in speed will be swamped by conversions.